Bradley Wiggins Confirms Retirement After 20-Year Career, 5 Olympic Gold Medals, Historical Tour De France Win

 Great to see Bradley Wiggins on the start line with his kids, Ben & Bella, ready to do a lap of London circuit! pic.twitter.com/Eu8n7o7yWG

-— Tour of Britain ???????? (@TourofBritain) September 11, 2016
+— Tour of Britain???????? (@TourofBritain) September 11, 2016

 He stated that the tattooed B’s on his thumbs served as reminders of his two kids Ben and Bella — a reminder that would help him to stay focused during time trials.
 Wiggins claimed that he would stare at his thumbs to remind himself of why he was doing it in the first place.